"Annie Jennings PR does a wonderful job of grasping the essence of the story and finding exactly the right people."

 Lonnie Klein, National Producer

 Book marketing allows you to achieve the media placements of your dreams and with the right publicity strategy you may find yourself landing on the major and influential media.
+There many ways to market a book.
+You can do so with book signings, author parties, launch parties, social media, offering free chapters, book reviews and being seen and heard in the traditional media that includes guest radio talk show interviews, being a guest on TV shows, getting booked in the online media outlets and in print media.

-Before your pitching call to the media such as a radio show in your local city, create the book marketing materials you will need such as a current author website.
+Before your pitching call to the media such as a radio talk show in your local city, create the marketing materials you will need such as a current author website.
 This website should showcase your book, have a book trailer that reveals the message of the book and the deliverable to the reader, a press release that contains all of the relevant information the media will need should they decide to work with you, fully loaded media kits, a video demo of you on recent TV Show or audio demo of you as a guest on a radio talk show.
 Your media kit should contain a question and answer section, a short, media and long form bio, links to your social media and a list of any other media you have done.
 Keep in mind the more prepared you are via your website the more the media will want to say yes to you.
 Always be ready.
 If you website needs updating, do it right away as you may never know what opportunities have passed you by.

 The idea is that once you capture the media's attention with your initial book PR strategy, you have to act fast to keep it because the media moves quickly.
 They will give you a call, ask for more info, go to your website and ask for your point of view and why you are an expert.
 Don't be surprised at direct questions.
 The media just needs the info.
 They might even ask a direction question such as "why are you qualified to discuss this topic?" and they just really want to know.
 It is easy for anyone to use the word expert when describing themselves to the media will be searching for proof of concept that you really are an expert.
 Credentials, experience and other media placements will all work in your favor.